System protection is a feature that regularly creates and saves information about your computer's system files

 .
 You can use these restore points to do a system restore

 to return these items to an earlier point in time without affecting personal files (ex: anything in C:\Users\(user-name) folder).
 Restore points are created just before significant system events, such as the installation of a program or device driver.
 They're also created automatically by Windows using a scheduled task once every seven days if no other restore points were created in the previous seven days, but you can create restore points

 manually at any time.

-This will show you how to undo the last System Restore
+This tutorial will show you how to manage and change the maximum disk space

 System Restore isn't available for Windows RT